scpwiki/wikijump/client/README.md

 This will install dependencies, clean package modules, bootstrap, and then build all packages.

-Run `npm run bootstrap` any time you need to ensure that packages have their dependencies sorted out.
+'Bootstrap' refers to the process where Lerna symlinks dependencies within this monorepo (as opposed to e.g. uploading each package within this monorepo to NPM and installing with `npm i`).
+The symlinks are fragile and will break any time a package is reinstalled.
+Run `npm run bootstrap` in the client monorepo root any time you need to ensure that packages have their dependencies sorted out.

 ### Building